-Living Cultures: Celebrating the Resilient Indigenous Cultures of the Pacific Northwest is a photography exhibit that explores contemporary Native American/First Nations life of the Haida, Lummi, Tlingit, and the Kwakwaka’wakw nations by Sharon Eva Grainger with narratives by tribal elders.
+Living Cultures: Celebrating the Resilient Indigenous Cultures of the Pacific Northwest was a photography exhibit that explored contemporary Native American/First Nations life of the Haida, Lummi, Tlingit, and the Kwakwaka’wakw nations by Sharon Eva Grainger with narratives by tribal elders.

-Living Cultures: Beyond The Frame includes images from Edward S. Curtis’s North American Indian series and contemporary photos by Sharon Eva Grainger, as well as objects from the cultures represented on display.
+Living Cultures: Beyond The Frame included images from Edward S. Curtis’s North American Indian series and contemporary photos by Sharon Eva Grainger, as well as objects from the cultures represented on display.

 Jan.
 16 - April 30

-The Living Cultures exhibit portrays an intricate balancing act.
+The Living Cultures exhibit portrayed an intricate balancing act.
 With one foot in the modern works and one foot in the natural works, indigenous people step between their own inherited traditions and the non-native cultures that surround them.
-Edward S. Curtis photographs taken a century ago are paired with Sharon Eva Grainger images taken 2017.
-Selected regalia from the four tribes will show the continuity of Native American and First Nations culture.
+Edward S. Curtis photographs taken a century ago were paired with Sharon Eva Grainger images taken 2017.
+Selected regalia from the four tribes showed the continuity of Native American and First Nations culture.

 Feb.
 23 - April 30